Not that I’m counting or anything, but summer is something like 52 days away.

 Here’s our list of 20 “no/low” set-up ways to play with your kids in the backyard this Summer!

-- DIY Enormous Slip-N-Slide: (Pictured above) Steph did this last year with her kids and they loved it so much they brought it back this summer.
+- DIY Enormous Slip-N-Slide: (Pictured above) Steph has done this for several years in her backyard with her kids and it’s always been a huge hit (especially during multi-family get-togethers).
 All it took was a sprinkler, a hill, and a huge piece of plastic (found at the local hardware store) secured to a small plank of wood on each end.